-55. In contrast, a decline in the growth of Western sales to the East European countries can be expected.
-Since there is not much change, at least in the short-term, of these countries e) (2)

-(1) Source: OECD

-PUBLIC DISCLOSED/MISE EN LECTURE PUBLIQUE

-DECLASS IF IED / DECLASS IF IEE

-increasing their convertible currency earnings, they may be inclined to curb the growth of their imports from the West so as to avoid what, for some of them, could become an unacceptable degree of indebtedness.
+In contrast, a decline in the growth of Western sales 55. to the East European countries can be expected.
+Since there is not much change, at least in the short-term, of these countries increasing their convertible currency earnings, they may be inclined to curb the growth of their imports from the West so as to avoid what, for some of them, could become an unacceptable degree of indebtedness.
+However, it should be pointed out that the Polish and Romanian leaders have again recently stated their desire to continue to procure in the West large quantities of Moreover, Eastern European countries are making great goods. efforts to extend their sales to Western countries, but the fulfilment of this objective will depend not only on the speed of the recovery of the Western economies but also on other factors discussed in the following paragraph.

-56. Moreover, in 1976, the full effects of the price increases decided for intra-COMECON trade will be felt.
+56. In 1976, the full effects of the price increases decided for intra-COMECON trade will be felt.
 The terms of trade in this area will change in favour of the Soviet Union because of the application of the rise in world prices of raw materials to dealings between the COMECON member countries.
 The East European countries may find themselves obliged to step up their exports to the USSR in order to maintain or increase their purchases of Soviet raw materials.
 They may even have to send to the USSR, and not the Western countries, part of the exports which earn them their convertible currencies.